 Use only UNLEADED fuel or UNLEADED fuel blended with a maximum of 10% ethanol.
-Your vehicle was not designed to run on E85 fuels that are blended with a maximum of 85% ethanol.
+Do not use fuel ethanol (E85), diesel, methanol, leaded fuel or any other fuel.
 The use of leaded fuel is prohibited by law and could damage your vehicle.
-Do not use fuel containing methanol.
-It can damage critical fuel system components.

 Your vehicle was not designed to use fuel or fuel additives with metallic compounds, including manganese-based additives.
-Studies indicate that these additives can cause your vehicle's emission control system to deteriorate more rapidly.